curology/radiance-ui/docs/callout.md

 ### Notes

 `Callout` will cover the entirety of the container that holds it.
 You may optionally wrap it with `Callout.Container` which will set the `max-width` to `327px`.
+If you use a glyph as callout icon the recommended dimesions are 48x48 pixels.